Domestic Partnership

 Health Benefits Coverage

 If you’re still working, contact your personnel office as soon as possible to add your domestic partner and their children to your health coverage.
+You have 60 days from the date of registered domestic partnership to request enrollment for any eligible dependents.
 Your employer will need a copy of your certificate of domestic partnership registration.

 If you're retired, contact us as soon as possible to add your domestic partner and their children to your coverage.
+You have 60 days from the date of registered domestic partnership to request enrollment for any eligible dependents.
 We’ll need a copy of your certificate of domestic partnership registration in addition to the domestic partner's Social Security number and Medicare card (if applicable).

 Long-Term Care